Marine from Bridgeport, Connecticut awarded for saving toddler

 |2

-This work, Marine from Bridgeport, Connecticut awarded for saving toddler, by WO Bryan Nygaard and LCpl Chelsi Woodman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Marine from Bridgeport, Connecticut awarded for saving toddler, by Cpl Damaris Arias and LCpl Chelsi Woodman, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT